jundalisay/sp/content/en/research/diogenes/lives/chapter-31.md

 Some say that he adulterated the money which he had received from his father; and that his father was thrown into prison and died there; but that Diogenes escaped and went to Delphi, and asked, not whether he might tamper with the coinage, but what he could do to become very celebrated, and that in consequence he received the oracular answer which I have mentioned.

-II.
-When he came to Athens he attached himself to Antisthenes.
+<sup>2</sup> When he came to Athens he attached himself to Antisthenes.

 But as he repelled him, because he admitted no one; he at last forced his way to him by his pertinacity.

-And once, when he raised his stick at him, he put his head under it, and said, “Strike, for you will not find any stick hard enough to drive me away as long as you continue to speak.”
+When he raised his stick at him, he put his head under it, and said, “Strike, for you will not find any stick hard enough to drive me away as long as you continue to speak.”
 And from this time forth he was one of his pupils; and being an exile, he naturally betook himself to a simple mode of life.

-III.
-And when, as Theophrastus tells us, in his Megaric Philosopher, he saw a mouse running about and not seeking[225] for a bed, nor taking care to keep in the dark, nor looking for any of those things which appear enjoyable to such an animal, he found a remedy for his own poverty.
+<sup>3</sup> When, as Theophrastus tells us, in his Megaric Philosopher, he saw a mouse running about and not seeking[225] for a bed, nor taking care to keep in the dark, nor looking for any of those things which appear enjoyable to such an animal, he found a remedy for his own poverty.
 He was, according to the account of some people, the first person who doubled up his cloak out of necessity, and who slept in it; and who carried a wallet, in which he kept his food; and who used whatever place was near for all sorts of purposes, eating, and sleeping, and conversing in it.

 In reference to which habit he used to say, pointing to the Colonnade of Jupiter, and to the Public Magazine, “that the Athenians had built him places to live in.”

 Being attacked with illness, he supported himself with a staff; and after that he carried it continually, not indeed in the city, but whenever he was walking in the roads, together with his wallet, as Olympiodorus, the chief man of the Athenians tells us; and Polyeuctus, the orator, and Lysanias, the son of Æschrion, tell the same story.

 When he had written to some one to look out and get ready a small house for him, as he delayed to do it, he took a cask which he found in the Temple of Cybele, for his house, as he himself tells us in his letters.
 And during the summer he used to roll himself in the warm sand, but in winter he would embrace statues all covered with snow, practising himself, on every occasion, to endure anything.

-IV.
-He was very violent in expressing his haughty disdain of others.
+<sup>4</sup> He was very violent in expressing his haughty disdain of others.
 He said that the σχολὴ (school) of Euclides was χολὴ (gall).

 He used to call Plato’s διατριβὴ (discussions) κατατριβὴ (disguise).

 It was also a saying of his that the Dionysian games were a great marvel to fools; and that the demagogues were the ministers of the multitude.

 He used likewise to say, “that when in the course of his life he beheld pilots, and physicians, and philosophers, he thought man the wisest of all animals; but when again he beheld interpreters of dreams, and soothsayers, and those who listened to them, and men puffed up with glory or riches, then he thought that there was not a more foolish animal than man.”
 Another of his sayings was, “that he thought a man ought oftener to provide himself with a reason than with a halter.”

 On one occasion, when he noticed Plato at a very costly entertainment tasting some olives, he said, “O you wise man! why, after having sailed to Sicily for the sake of such a feast, do you not now enjoy what you have before you?”
 And Plato replied,[226] “By the Gods, Diogenes, while I was there I ate olives and all such things a great deal.”

 Diogenes rejoined, “What then did you want to sail to Syracuse for?
 Did not Attica at that time produce any olives?”
 But Phavorinus, in his Universal History, tells this story of Aristippus.
 At another time he was eating dried figs, when Plato met him, and he said to him, “You may have a share of these;” and as he took some and ate them, he said, “I said that you might have a share of them, not that you might eat them all.”

  On one occasion Plato had invited some friends who had come to him from Dionysius to a banquet, and Diogenes trampled on his carpets, and said, “Thus I trample on the empty pride of Plato;” and Plato made him answer, “How much arrogance are you displaying, O Diogenes! when you think that you are not arrogant at all.”
 But, as others tell the story, Diogenes said, “Thus I trample on the pride of Plato;” and that Plato rejoined, “With quite as much pride yourself, O Diogenes.”

-Sotion too, in his fourth book, states, that the Cynic made the following speech to Plato: Diogenes once asked him for some wine, and then for some dried figs; so he sent him an entire jar full; and Diogenes said to him, “Will you, if you are asked how many two and two make, answer twenty?
+Sotion too in his book 4, states, that the Cynic made the following speech to Plato:

+Diogenes once asked him for some wine, and then for some dried figs; so he sent him an entire jar full; and Diogenes said to him, “Will you, if you are asked how many two and two make, answer twenty?
 In this way, you neither give with any reference to what you are asked for, nor do you answer with reference to the question put to you.”
 He used also to ridicule him as an interminable talker.
 When he was asked where in Greece he saw virtuous men; “Men,” said he, “nowhere; but I see good boys in Lacedæmon.”

-On one occasion, when no one came to listen to him while he was discoursing seriously, he began to whistle.
+When no one came to listen to him while he was discoursing seriously, he began to whistle.
 And then when people flocked round him, he reproached them for coming with eagerness to folly, but being lazy and indifferent about good things.
 One of his frequent sayings was, “That men contended with one another in punching and kicking, but that no one showed any emulation in the pursuit of virtue.”

 He used to express his astonishment at the grammarians for being desirous to learn everything about the misfortunes of Ulysses, and being ignorant of their own.

  He used also to say, “That the musicians fitted the strings to the lyre properly, but left all the habits of their soul ill-arranged.”

-And, “That mathematicians kept their eyes fixed on the sun and moon, and overlooked what was under their feet.”
-“That[227] orators were anxious to speak justly, but not at all about acting so.”
+ “That mathematicians kept their eyes fixed on the sun and moon, and overlooked what was under their feet.”
+“That orators were anxious to speak justly, but not at all about acting so.”
 Also, “That misers blamed money, but were preposterously fond of it.”
 He often condemned those who praise the just for being superior to money, but who at the same time are eager themselves for great riches.

  He was also very indignant at seeing men sacrifice to the Gods to procure good health, and yet at the sacrifice eating in a manner injurious to health.

  He often expressed his surprise at slaves, who, seeing their masters eating in a gluttonous manner, still do not themselves lay hands on any of the eatables.

  He would frequently praise those who were about to marry, and yet did not marry; or who were about to take a voyage, and yet did not take a voyage; or who were about to engage in affairs of state, and did not do so; and those who were about to rear children, yet did not rear any; and those who were preparing to take up their abode with princes, and yet did not take it up.
 One of his sayings was, “That one ought to hold out one’s hand to a friend without closing the fingers.”

 Hermippus, in his Sale of Diogenes, says that he was taken prisoner and put up to be sold, and asked what he could do; and he answered, “Govern men.”
 And so he bade the crier “give notice that if any one wants to purchase a master, there is one here for him.”
 When he was ordered not to sit down; “It makes no difference,” said he, “for fish are sold, be where they may.”
 He used to say, that he wondered at men always ringing a dish or jar before buying it, but being content to judge of a man by his look alone.
 When Xeniades bought him, he said to him that he ought to obey him even though he was his slave; for that a physician or a pilot would find men to obey them even though they might be slaves.